Comparing 1.5T vs 3T MRI systems identifies a number of differences:

 As a part of international evidence based guidelines adopted by collaborative effort of American Thoracic Society, the European Respiratory Society, the Japanese Respiratory Society and the Latin American Thoracic association, specific diagnostic HRCT criteria for usual interstitial pneumonia (...

-Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor2.
-This was primarily due to the ...
+Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor 2.
+This was primarily due to th...

 20° oblique projection is a troubleshooting projection used especially in young women and in follow up patients.